What is Workers' Compensation in Georgia?

 Source: BLS: Nonfatal Occupational Injuries and Illnesses Requiring Days Away From Work, 2013

-How Can a Workers' Compensation Attorney Help Me?
+How Can an Atlanta Work Compensation Attorney Help Me?

 At Hasner Law, we focus exclusively on protecting the rights of workers and their families.
 You can call on us if you encounter any problems when you are dealing with your employer and/or its workers’ compensation insurer, including situations where:

 Your employer wrongfully claims you are an “independent contractor”

 Your employer denies that your injury or illness is work-related

 Your employer refuses to authorize medical treatment/change in doctors

 Your employer delays paying the benefits you are entitled to receive

 Your employer forces you to work despite your disability